vega/vega-datasets/README.md

 ### Version 1.17

-- Made data consistent with respect to origin by making them originated from a unix platform.
+- Made data consistent with respect to origin by making them originated from a Unix platform.

 ### Version 1.16